imaginando/imaginando.github.io/vs/overview.md

 VS is an additive synthesizer in which oscillators do not produce sound, but visuals.
 These oscillators are called materials.
 Just like an audio oscillator will produce a distinct sound, a material produces a unique visual output.
 A material can have one or more parameters that can alter its characteristics.
 Materials are loaded into layers.

 A layer is a polyphonic synthesis engine which means that the same material can be played by multiple voices.
-Different voices have different characteristics and this could affect particularites of a material assigned to a layer, resulting in increased expressivess.
+Different voices have different characteristics and this could affect particularites of a material assigned to a layer, resulting in increased expressiveness.
 Layers play an important role in VS as you can stack them in order to create your visual composition.
 In VS there are 8 layers.
 Additionally there is a background layer with special characteristics.

 ## User Interface